first phone in Nigeria

 Android’s Arrival

-Evolution of android phones in nigeria
+Evolution of android phones in Nigeria

 The first Android phones arrived in Nigeria around 2009, with Samsung leading the charge through its Galaxy series.
 However, it wasn’t until 2010-2011 that Android phones became widely available, coinciding with: